How to Close Deals Faster: 3 Psychological Triggers That Work

 In his talk, Todd reveals three messaging tactics that were used to bridge the divide between intention and action, effectively bringing more voters to the polls on election day.
 Drawing from this narrative, let’s look at how salespeople can use the same psychological triggers to influence buyer behavior and inspire action.

-Prompt for a plan
+1. Prompt for a Plan

-For example, many sales will conclude with your contact saying something like “sounds good, let me circulate this internally and get back to you.”
+For example, many sales convos will conclude with your prospect saying something like “sounds good, let me circulate this internally and get back to you.”
 Rather than ending the call with this open-ended comment, aim to work out a plan together.

 - Who within your organization will you be reviewing this with?

 - Is there a regular meeting or other processes by which you’ll let them know about the information I’ve shared with you?